percona/cloud-tools/doc/MetricsMonitor.rst

 Metrics Monitor
 ===============

-The **Metrics Monitor** module provides an in-depth overview of metrics that are critical to the server and database.
+The **Metrics Monitor** tool provides an in-depth overview of metrics that are critical to the server and database.
 Metrics are presented on *charts* to show change over time.
 Charts are contained within a *dashboard*.